“Disparaging what one cannot obtain, as in The losers’ scorn for the award is pure Sour Grapes.”

 They undermine trust with leadership.
-Those passive aggressive behaviors from your Sour Grapes Seller tells your other team members that he/she doesn’t have to play by the rules like they do.
+Those passive-aggressive behaviors from your Sour Grapes Seller tell your other team members that he/she doesn’t have to play by the rules as they do.
 If you’re a sales leader or business owner, know that your team is watching.
 They’re keeping tabs on how you respond.
 Sour Grapes come in late and leave early and aren’t called out for it?
 Guess what’s going to happen: your team members will either become resentful or follow suit.
-Either way, your productivity and revenue will start to reflect those results.
+Either way, your productivity, and revenue will start to reflect those results.

 One salesperson with a sour attitude is a problem.
 A bigger problem than you may realize.
-That attitude is morale poison and will show up in decreased revenue, smaller customer spend, loss of performers.
+That attitude is culture poison and will show up in decreased revenue, smaller customer spending, and loss of top performers.

 How can you prevent this from happening on your sales team?